Community Events

 Funding cannot be used for:

-- events that do not meet the aims and objectives of Community Events funding theme.
-Please see “What outcomes do we want to achieve” section above
+- events that do not meet the aims and objectives of the Community Events funding theme (see above)

 - general operating costs such as rent, utilities or administrative costs

-- events that take place outside of a 12 month period from the day the award notification is received by the organisation
+- That take place outside of a 12-month period from the day the award notification is received by the organisation

-- outcomes of events that cannot be measured within a 12 month period
+- The outcomes of the project/event cannot be measured within a 12-month period

-- outcomes of events which are not immediate
+- The outcomes of project/events are not immediate

 - alcohol